 To send a proof, follow the steps below:

-Make sure the proof target has been configured as described in Defining a specific proof target.
+Make sure the proof target has been configured as described in Define a specific proof target.

 Click Send a proof on the top bar of the delivery wizard.

-You can now send the delivery (see Sending the delivery).
+You can now send the delivery (see Send the delivery).

 Once the delivery is sent, the proof will appear in the delivery list, and is automatically created and numbered.
 It can be edited if you wish to access its content and properties.
 For more on this, refer to this page.